trinodb/trino/docs/src/main/sphinx/connector/hive-security.rst

 .. _hive-security-impersonation:

-End User Impersonation
+End user impersonation
 ======================

-Impersonation Accessing HDFS
+Impersonation accessing HDFS
 ----------------------------

 Trino can impersonate the end user who is running a query.
 In the case of a